Nuestra Belleza México 1997

-The 4th Nuestra Belleza México pageant, was held at the Salon Teotihuacan of the Centro Internacional de Convenciones Acapulco of Acapulco, Guerrero, Mexico on September 20, 1997.
+Nuestra Belleza México 1997, the 4th annual Nuestra Belleza México beauty pageant, was held at the Salon Teotihuacan of the Centro Internacional de Convenciones Acapulco of Acapulco, Guerrero, Mexico on September 20, 1997.
 Thirty-two contestants of the Mexican Republic competed for the national title, which was won by Katty Fuentes from Nuevo León, who later competed at Miss Universe 1998 in the US.
 Fuentes was crowned by outgoing Nuestra Belleza México titleholder Rebeca Tamez.
 She was the first Neoleonesa to win this title.

-The Nuestra Belleza Mundo México] title was won by Blanca Soto from Morelos, who later competed at Miss World 1997 in Seychelles.
+The Nuestra Belleza Mundo México title was won by Blanca Soto from Morelos, who later competed at Miss World 1997 in Seychelles.
 Soto was crowned by outgoing Nuestra Belleza Mundo México titleholder Yessica Salazar.
-She is the first and only short hair to win as well she was the first Morelense to win this Title.
+She is the first and only contestant with short hair to win, as well as the first Morelense to win this Title.

-For the second consecutive time, two events were held separately to select the two winners for the titles Nuestra Belleza México and Nuestra Belleza Mundo México.
+For the second time in a row, two events were held separately to select the two winners for the titles Nuestra Belleza México and Nuestra Belleza Mundo México.